MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Theoretical Analysis

-As mentioned in Section~\ref{sec:mf_and_gnns}, the same loss $\mathcal{L}_{CF}$ is applied on the vertex representations for both MF and GNN-based approaches.
-Formally, we use $X^{*}$ and $Z^{*}$ to denote the vertex representations optimized by MF and GNN-based approaches, respectively, which are as follows:
+In this section, we discuss how MGDN benefits collaborative filtering.
+We notice that, as with Matrix Factorization (MF), MGDN does not implicitly apply regularization on the output vertex representations $Z$ to limit the output space of $Z$, which shows that the performance improvement of MGDN comes from optimization rather than regularization.
+In detail, as mentioned in Section~\ref{sec:mf_and_gnns}, the same loss $\mathcal{L}_{CF}$ is applied to the vertex representations for both MF and GNN-based approaches.
+Formally, we use $X^{*}$ and $Z^{*}$ to denote the vertex representations optimized by MF and MGDN, respectively, which are as follows:

-Based on the above two Equations, we raise a question: \textbf{Whether the learned vertex representations of GNN-based CF models are dominated by the loss function $\mathcal{L}_{CF}$, resulting in the same performance as MF?} Here, the domination of $\mathcal{L}_{CF}$ means that learning with MF (Equation~\ref{eq:min_mf}) and GNN-based models (Equation~\ref{eq:min_gdn}) will result in the same performance, although GNN-based models introduces an extra condition that $Z = f_{GNN}(X, A)$ into Equation~\ref{eq:min_gdn}.